crhoads1024/Cypress/README.md

 This code that runs validates the positive routes for the baseInputs, an alternate inputCurrency, an alternate roomQty, and an alernate guestQty.

-This code takes a but run so please be patient.
+This code takes a bit run so please be patient.
 My last execution of this code took 647.71 seconds to run or around 11 mins.

 Enjoy!